 — T-Mobile Mag Mile (@TMOMagMile) August 14, 2018

-Any stroll down Michigan Avenue these past few months has included some dog-dodging.
+Any stroll down Michigan Avenue these past few months, including many runs of the Historic Chicago Walking Bar Tour, has included some dog-dodging.
 K9s for Cops is the series of 50 large dog sculptures dotted along the length of the Mag Mile since July.
 The sculptures pay tribute to the 70 members of the Chicago PD’s K9 unit.
 Each dog sculpture is a unique design.
 Some are corporate tie-ins while others pay tribute to first responders lost in the line of duty.
 Time to see these is running short, since they’re scheduled for removal on September 30th.
 After that, the sculptures will be auctioned off.
 Proceeds go to the families of first responders who lost their lives.
 Personally, they keep reminding me of the famous Cows on Parade back in 1999.

 #4.
 Rush More at the Cultural Center